BodduSriPavan-111/pyCoastal/paper.md

 ---
-title: 'pyCoastal: a Python package for Coastal Engineering'
+title: ' **pyCoastal: a Python package for Numerical Modeling in Coastal Engineering**'
 tags:
   - Python
   - numerical modeling